kentshenlim/ng-currency-checker/src/design-intention/component-architecture.md

    - Both currency and amount should be kept in `currency-selector` as single source of truth.
 This means the component must fetch the two values from the service at `ngOnInit`.

+3. `converter-form`
+   - Will render two instances of `converter-form-panel`, one for base currency and amount, the other for target currency and amount.
+   - Will fetch conversion rate from `converter-service` to be display.
+   - Allows swapping of base and target currency.
+This will ask `converter-service` to update.